Article Translations: (Spanish)

 What Happens in an Asthma Flare-Up?

-Asthma is a disease of the breathing tubes that deliver air in and out.
+Asthma is a disease of the breathing tubes that deliver air in and out of the lungs.
 When someone has asthma, these airways (also called bronchial tubes and bronchioles) might be slightly inflamed or swollen, even when the person seems to be breathing fine.

 During a flare-up: